iota-php/client/docs/2-installation.md

 ```
 Then run `composer update` to install the dependency.

-**Node JS keccak384**

-The nodejs server to generate the keccak384 hashes can be found in the
-`/node-keccak` folder.

-Run `npm install` in this folder, followed by `node keccak384-srv.js` to start
-the server.
-I did not put much effort in it and as said in the introduction,
-this should only be a temporary solution until we have a proper implementation.

 **Proof of work**

 Proof of Work can be done locally if the node does not provide access to the